SalvationDevelopment/Salvation-Development-Charter/roadmap/AlexHoQuan.md

 - An In-Dept tutorial for people who want to script cards and have their own database of cards.

-- Allowance of customizable custom cards on the server as well as add the Anime based cards from Ygopro Percy.
+- Allowance of customizable custom cards on the server as well as addition of the Anime based cards from Ygopro Percy.

 - Adding Customizable Music to the software and let people choose their own song and music

 - Seperating the Meta from the non-competitive players and have an ELO based system similar to Checkmate server.
 (OCG/TCG)

-- Availaibility of disabling the Stats shown in the game and or in unranked duels
+-  Availability of disabling the Stats shown in the game and or in unranked duels

 - Have an alternative dueling mode such as (FFA) with unlimited ammount of players and or example 1v2 ,4v4, 5v5, 6v6)

-- Availaibility to have a our own channel room or social tab where people can communicate with each other on a microphone/webcam
-that can toggled on and off during game or in settings so people can talk instead of typing.
+-  Availability to have a our own channel room or social tab where people can communicate with each other on a microphone/webcam that can toggled on and off during game or in settings so people can talk instead of typing.

 - Addition of a Black list system where people can block people from joining their games.